dinesh2068/QR-Generator/README.md

 "clipboardWrite": To copy QR image directly to your clipboard

 ## 🙌 Credits
-Created by DINESHKARTIK N – 2025
+Created by DINESHKARTHIK N – 2025

 Feel free to contribute or fork the project!